HDFGroup/h5pyd/docs/high/file.rst

 Caching
 -------

-When a domain is open for reading, h5pyd will by default, cache certain metadata from  the domain (e.g. links in a group), so that it doesn't have to repeatedly request information from the HSDS instance associated with the domain.
+When data for a domain is fetched from HSDS, by default h5pyd will cache metadata (e.g. links in a group), so that the client doesn't have to repeatedly request the same information from HSDS.
 This is good for performance (requests to HSDS generally have higher latency than reading from a file), but in cases where the domain is being actively modified, it may not be what you want.
 For example, suppose a sensor of some sort was setup so that readings from the previous time period was appended to a dataset every second.
 By default, h5pyd won't know to check that the dataset shape has been modified, so a program written to plot real-time readings wouldn't see any updates.
-To avoid this, setting ``use_swmr`` to True will instruct h5pyd to not cache any data, so any operation will fetch the current data from HSDS.
+To avoid this, setting ``use_swmr`` to ``True`` will instruct h5pyd to not cache any data, so any operation will fetch the current data from HSDS.
 See: (tbd) for more details.

+Another approach would be to use the ``refresh`` method on any object that you suspect may be modified externally.
+This will cause h5pyd to delete any cached metadata and request the current state from HSDS.

 .. _file_flush:

 Flushing
 --------

-For performance reasons, HSDS will not immediately write updates to a domain while processing the request that made the update.
-Rather, the modifications will live in a server-side memory cache of "dirty" objects.
+For performance reasons, some updates to the domain may be held in a memory cache before being sent to HSDS.
-These objects will get written to storage periodically (every one second by default).
+Pending updates will get sent to the service periodically or at the latest when the file is closed.
 This is very similar in concept to how writes to a POSIX file don't immediately get written to disk, but will be managed by the file controller.
-With h5pyd, if HSDS unfortunately crashed just after processing a series of PUT or POST requests, these changes would not get published to the storage device and as a result be lost.

-If you need to make absolutely certain that recent updates have been persisted, use the flush method.
-This call won't return until HSDS has verified that all pending updates have been written to permanent storage.
+This normally has no impact on the application behavior, but if you wish to have changes immediately sent to the service, you can use :meth:`~.File.flush`.
+This will force any pending changes to be sent to the service.

 .. _file_closing: